NII-cloud-operation/CoursewareHub-LC_platform/README.md

 commands ``apt-get update`` and ``apt-get upgrade`` should be run on each instance.

-Once all the instances exist and all the information has been filled into the ``datadir.conf" files, the following will install JupyterHub, taking somewhat more than 60 minutes:
+Once all the instances exist and all the information has been edited into the ``datadir.conf`` files, the following will install JupyterHub, taking somewhat more than 60 minutes:

 ```